SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 ### Casting Tank

-* Crafted from slimesteel or copper perhaps.
+* Crafted from copper and seared stone.
-* This tank has a slot that accepts an item via automation such as hoppers.
+* Has two item slots, an input and an output.
+Can insert into the input and extract from the output via automation such as hoppers.
+* Can only insert items if the output slot and input slots are both empty.
-* Tank will immediately fill/empty the item if possible, or wait to empty if the tank is full/unable to accept the fluid.
+* When inserting, will attempt to transfer fluid between the tank and the item.
-* After interacting with the item, its moved to the "output slot" so it won't interact again.
-Automation can then extract it and insert a new item.
+    * If successful, the resulting item is placed in the output slot.
+    * If unsuccessful, the original item is placed in the input slot.
+    * Upon any change to the fluid contents, the transfer is tried again.
 * Useful to automatically fill or empty buckets/copper cans.

 ### Tinker Tank

-* Crafted from cinderslime.
+* Crafted from gold and scorched stone.
 * Tank has a single slot that can hold an item with a fluid handler.
 * Any interactions to the tank will interact with the item's fluid handler, essentially proxying it.
 * Useful to automatically fill or empty variable sized tanks or tools.